ibexa/documentation-user/docs/shop_administration/cockpit.md

 - Number of products  (The number of products only respects the content model data provider.
 The number of products in the eContent is displayed in **Control Center** / **Manage eContent**.)

-## Data per shop
+## Sales and Orders

-The data in the next section refers to a specific shop.
+The Dales and Orders data refers to a specific shop.
 If there is more than one shop in the installation, the shop owner can choose shop and currency.

 Currently available data: